Dekkonot/rbx-dom/docs/binary.md

 There should be zero or one `META` chunks.

-Observed metadata entries and their values:
+The following metadata entries have been observed, with the corresponding values:
 - `ExplicitAutoJoints`: `true` or `false`

 ### `SSTR` Chunk